 Receipt of free shares is also taxable in Ukraine, and in some cases, the acquisition of restricted shares (RSU) may be taxable as a fringe benefit.
 Therefore, it is important to be aware of the rules of the specific countries of employees’ residence.

 The taxation of share options is explicitly regulated by law only when giving share options to employees.
 If a company wishes to pay for a service to another company with share options (sweat equity shares), it can not be done using the rules discussed previously.

-In intercompany accounting, it is important that the value received for the sweat equity shares corresponds to the market price, otherwise, the grant of the share options may be treated as a gift or a non-business expense and taxed accordingly.
+In intercompany accounting, the value received for the sweat equity shares must correspond to the market price; otherwise, the grant of the share options may be treated as a gift or a non-business expense and taxed accordingly.

 Another important point arises with the issue of VAT.
-If the service provider is a taxable person, he must in any case issue an invoice, declare and also pay the VAT according to the content of the service.
+If the service provider is a taxable person, he must issue an invoice, declare and pay the VAT according to the content of the service.
 Non-monetary means, such as sweat equity shares, are suitable for paying the bill.

-Receiving a fee in share options can cause a liquidity problem because the money with which to pay the VAT has not been received from the buyer and the Estonian Tax and Customs Board does not accept share options as a means of payment.
+Receiving a fee in share options can cause a liquidity problem because the money to pay the VAT has not been received from the buyer, and the Estonian Tax and Customs Board does not accept share options as a means of payment.
 To avoid problems and surprises, it is always necessary to consult experts for such transactions.

 Involve an advisor when planning

-For example, more complex issues may arise with respect to changes in the underlying assets, as well as with the inclusion of employees in foreign option programs.
+For example, more complex issues may arise with respect to changes in the underlying assets and the inclusion of employees in foreign option programs.
 However, as details are always the basis of taxation, it is worth using the help of a tax advisor to make sure you are making the right choices.